-- Type on the form the name of the candidate and the office for which he or she is a candidate, - Imprint a stamp in the section of the form that reads "Official Filing Form," and - Affix his/her signature on the form. § 8101
+- Type on the form the name of the candidate and the office for which he or she is a candidate, - Imprint a stamp in the section of the form that reads "Official Filing Form," and - Affix his/her signature on the form.

-The forms shall be distributed to all candidates applying for them upon the payment of the filing fee; however, petitions-in-lieu are available without first paying the filing fee.
-All filing fees are nonrefundable. §§ 8105, 8106

-Campaign Filings and Responsibilities

-Any individual who intends to be a candidate for elective state office shall:
+§ 8101 The forms shall be distributed to all candidates applying for them upon the payment of the filing fee; however, in-lieu-filing-fee petitions are available without first paying the filing fee.
+All filing fees are nonrefundable. §§ 8105, 8106 Campaign Filings and Responsibilities Any individual who intends to be a candidate for elective state office shall: